How to Port Into Telnyx

 To submit a port-in, please adhere to the following steps:

 Submit Your Request to Telnyx

-- For each port request, we require two documents: an LOA signed by the End Customer where the signer matches what is on file with the existing carrier.
-You must use the LOA template provided.
-We do not accept other LOA templates.
+For each port request, we require two documents: an LOA signed by the End Customer where the signer matches what is on file with the existing carrier.
+Please ensure the LOA lists all numbers porting, the customer information, and either a wet signature or valid signature through Docusign or another similar method.
 Second, provide the most recent bill copy from the existing carrier.

 We aim to provide a fast and efficient porting process.
 We will make every effort to process your request as quickly as possible.
 Due to the complexity of porting and the many parties involved, we cannot guarantee it will be completed on a specific date until you receive your FOC (Firm Order Commitment).

 As defined by the FCC, simple ports: (1) do not involve unbundled network elements (2) involve an account only for a single line (3) do not include complex switch translations (e.g., Centrex, ISDN, AIN services, remote call forwarding, or multiple services on the loop/line) (4) do not include a reseller.
 These are typically ports with less than 20 numbers.

 Submission to Losing Carrier: Within 2 business days

 Estimated completion: 7 business days

 A non-simple port is any port that does not qualify as a simple port.
 Ports with more than 20 numbers and multi-line accounts qualify as non-simple ports and may require project management.